Programme

 • The fatal wave – spreading depolarization and lethal brain suppression - Jeff Noebels (USA)

-• Structural and functional abnormalities in SUDEP – Beate Diehl (UK)
+• Structural and functional abnormalities in SUDEP – Beate Diehl (United Kingdom)

 • Individual risk assessment – is it important for epilepsy management? - Roland Thijs (Netherlands)